2013 Meath East by-election

-A by-election was held in the Dáil Éireann Meath East constituency in Ireland on Wednesday, 27 March 2013 following the death of the Fine Gael Teachta Dála (TD) Shane McEntee on 21 December 2012.
+A Dáil by-election was held in the constituency of Meath East in Ireland on Wednesday, 27 March 2013, to fill a vacancy in the 31st Dáil.
+It followed the death of the Fine Gael Teachta Dála (TD) Shane McEntee on 21 December 2012.

 The Electoral (Amendment) Act 2011 stipulates that a by-election in Ireland must be held within six months of a vacancy occurring.
 The electorate of Meath East at the 2011 general election was 64,873.

-Fine Gael candidate Helen McEntee, daughter of the deceased, was elected on the third count.
+Fine Gael candidate Helen McEntee, daughter of the deceased TD, was elected on the third count.

 Candidates

 On 22 February 2013, both Fianna Fáil and Sinn Féin selected their candidates for the by-election.
 Fianna Fáil selected Senator Thomas Byrne, a former TD for the constituency.
 Sinn Féin selected Darren O'Rourke, a medical scientist who worked as a health policy advisor to Caoimhghín Ó Caoláin TD.
 The Workers' Party announced that Seamus McDonagh, a spokesperson for the local Campaign Against the Household and Water Taxes (CAHWT) campaign, would contest the election.

 On 5 March, the Green Party selected Seán Ó Buachalla as its candidate, a youth club development officer, while Direct Democracy Ireland announced that their leader, Ben Gilroy, would be contesting the election.
 On 7 March, Fine Gael selected Helen McEntee, daughter of Shane McEntee, as its candidate.
 On 9 March, the Labour Party selected Meath County Councillor Eoin Holmes.

 There were four independent candidates: Charlie Keddy, Mick Martin, Gerard O'Brien and Jim Tallon.